Five Things a Democratic President Could Do By Declaring a National Emergency Over Climate Change

 Over and over, President Donald Trump has done things no sitting president would dare do.
 In February, the country again entered new terrain when he declared a national emergency, effectively unlocking billions of dollars in emergency funding for his border wall.
 Almost immediately, members of both parties started theorizing—and sounding the alarm—about the precedent such a move would set.

-On the one side, Democrats like House Speaker Nancy Pelosi (D-Calif.) and Sen. Bernie Sanders (I-Vt.) were quick to argue that the declaration was a bad move

-—but suggested a future Democratic president could use the same powers for a different emergency, like climate change or gun control.
+On the one side, Democrats like House Speaker Nancy Pelosi (D-Calif.) and Sen. Bernie Sanders (I-Vt.) were quick to argue that the declaration was a bad move—but suggested a future Democratic president could use the same powers for a different emergency, like climate change or gun control.
 After all, the two issues, they argued, have far more legitimacy as emergencies than Trump’s “border crisis.”

 This line of thinking has sent Republicans like Sens.
 Lamar Alexander (R-Tenn.) and Thom Tillis (R-N.C.) into something of a panic.
 As Sen. Marco Rubio (R-Fla.) warned in an interview with CNBC in January, “If today, the national emergency is border security… tomorrow the national emergency might be climate change.”